 Announcements from the Chair

-The Chair reminded Assembly members to mute their mics when not speaking, and to please turn on their camera when they are speaking.
-The Chair stated that nominations for MSU Awards are now open and to please promote to constituents.
+The Chair reminded Assembly members to mute their mics when they are not speaking, and to please turn on their camera when they are speaking.
+The Chair stated that nominations for MSU Awards are now open and asked the Assembly to please promote to their constituents.

 Report Period